PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 signaling and models required services explicitly.
 PECOS should borrow this
 selectively:

-- ordinary QEC block transitions remain linear SSA values, not streaming channels;
+- ordinary QEC block transitions remain single-use SSA values, not streaming channels;
 - measurement streams, decoder request/response paths, and adaptive classical feedback may use typed channel values when latency or repeated communication